SpireX64/spirex-di/docs/docs/05-Basics/01-Container-Configuration/04-Factory-Binding.md

 All examples in this section rely on this behavior to work as intended.

-> TODO: Add link to the lifecycles section

 ## Factories Are Synchronous
 Factory functions must be synchronous.